 Relating natural survival and individual growth patterns to the isocline

-To relate natural estimates to the isocline and make population inferences, we measured survival rates [with (tethering) and without (in cages) predators] and individual growth rates in natural locations in LILA and the Everglades.
-We compared our measured season-dependent survival at LILA to two locations near the western boundary of water conservation area 3A in the Everglades (sites WCA02 and WCA03) where Snail Kites historically nested.
+To relate natural parameter estimates to the isocline expectations we survival rates [with (tethering) and without (in cages) predators] and individual growth rates in natural locations in LILA sloughs and sloughs in the central Everglades.
 We conducted tethering experiments for two full days using the same protocol in July 2022 (i.e., wet season) and April 2023 (i.e., dry season).
 But in April 2023, low water depths made it impossible to reach one of the sites (WCA03).
 In July 2022, growth rates were estimated using a previously developed regression that predicts growth rates using periphyton total phosphorus (Barrus et al., 2023), but this regression only relates to wet season growth rates.
 In April 2023, we used in situ cages to measure growth rates using the same protocol described earlier.
-We then related our season-dependent survival and growth rates to the zero population growth isoclines by plotting each season’s survival and growth estimates as points.
-Comparing our natural survival and growth estimates allows us to make inferences about how the population behaves seasonally.
-For example, if a season’s survival and growth combination indicated a negative population growth, then we inferred that for that season more snails were dying than being born into the population.
+We then related our season-dependent survival and growth rates to the zero population growth isoclines by plotting joint season-specific parameters in the state space with the isocline.
+Comparing our natural survival and growth estimates allows us to make inferences about how the net effects of growth and predation each seasonal.
 Finally, we combined seasonal survival and growth estimates to make inferences about the population growth from year to year.
-But to combine seasonal survival growth estimates, we needed to account for uneven reproductive effort across season.
-To account for uneven reproductive effort, we used a weighted average to reflect that more snails are hatching in the dry season parameters over the wet season parameters.
+To combine seasonal survival growth estimates, weighted the mortality and growth relative to the uneven juvenile production (egg laying) across seasons from the model (i.e., the season-dependent and depth-dependent egg laying; Darby et al. 2015).

 Results

+Zero-population growth isoclines created with the stage-structured population model formulations produced descending isoclines consistent with an interaction between growth and survival.
+Populations with faster growing juveniles could withstand higher mortality and, conversely, populations with slower-growing juveniles needed lower mortality to persist (Figure 1).
+Better wetland hydrologic conditions for reproduction (births) made the population zero-growth conditions slightly more resilient to higher predation (e.g., withstanding predation X% higher at growth of kgrowth =_) and/or lower juvenile growth (e.g., shifted necessary growth rates X% lower at CJS of X).

 Empirical Measures of Survival and Individual Growth